 Inna began her teaching career at Bat-Dor dance school where she taught Classical and Character Dance in 1992.
 Later, she moved to the United States to teach the Character Dance at San Francisco Ballet School.
 From 2000 until the summer of 2007 Inna was Ballet mistress at Westlake School for the Performing Arts (Daly City, CA).
 During her tenure there she prepared students for many performances including Nutcracker, competitions and recitals.
 Some pieces that her students tackled were taken from the great classical Repertoire.
 Her final year included students participating triumphantly in the Aberdeen International Youth Festival (Scotland).

-In 2002, American Dance Awards named Inna the "Choreographer of the Year".
-Inna's students win first prizes at international and regional competitions such as Youth America Grand Prix (YAGP), International Dance Challenge (IDC), and American Dance Awards.
+In 2002, American Dance Awards named Inna the "Choreographer of the Year" and in 2016 Miss Bayer was awarded, "Outstanding Teacher" at the Youth American Grand Prix (YAGP) in San Francisco.
+Her students win first prizes at international and regional competitions such as Youth America Grand Prix (YAGP), International Dance Challenge (IDC), and American Dance Awards.

 Inna's students from Israel and the United States have danced in European and American professional dance troupes such as: Batsheva Dance Company (Israel), Ballet Israely (Israel), Kibbutz Contemporary Dance Company (Israel), Scottish Ballet (Scotland), Compania Nacional de Danza (Nacho Duato Artistic Director), State Ballet of Georgia, Alberta Ballet (Canada), Inbal Pinto Dance Company, Austin Ballet, Boston Ballet, Colorado Ballet, Hubbard Street Dance, New York City Ballet, San Francisco Ballet, Smuin Ballet, and more.
 Clearly excellent instruction in ballet and long years of training as well as participation in performances and competitions serve to develop not only dancers but individuals of good character and academic achievement.
 Many students, who decide not to pursue dance as a professional career, entered the best colleges and universities.

-Miss Ige is a member of the corps de ballet of Ballet San Jose and joined for the 2008 - 2009 season.
+Miss Ige is a principal dancer with Silicon Valley Ballet.
 A native of Japan, she began her ballet training at Ecole Yokohama and later joined Japan Junior Ballet and Asami Maki School, both in Japan.
 In 2004, she received a scholarship from the Japanese government to train abroad for two years at the Hamburg Ballet School.
 There she performed roles in La fille mal gardee, Romeo and Juliet and Sleeping Beauty.

 Upon graduation from the Hamburg Ballet School, she studied at Staatliche Hochschule Fur Musik und Darstellende Kunst Akademie Des Tanzes from 2006–2007.
 During that season, she received a scholarship and performed roles in Les Sylphides, Iemple Tänzerin, and Romeo and Juliet with Badisches Staatcheatler Karlsruhe.
 In the summer of 2007, she danced Concert Balocco, Les Sylphides, and Paella for Dancing 4 AIDS Orphans in Yokohama, Japan.
 This year (2010) she was a finalist in the prestigious USA International Ballet Competition (USAIBC).